rbbr-io/instll.sh/README.md

 ```
 repo/
 ├── instll/
-│   ├── install.sh          # Main script
+│   ├── install          # Main script
-│   ├── init.sh             # Initialization script
+│   ├── init             # Initialization script
-│   ├── uninstall.sh        # Uninstall script
+│   ├── uninstall        # Uninstall script
 │   └── rocks/           # Subfolder
 │       └── make-engine  # File from subfolder
 ```

 **Convention:** All install scripts should be placed in the `instll/` folder (without 'a').
-The `.sh` extension is automatically added to script names in URLs.

 ## Use Cases